 As I’ve heard recounted stories of war in Lebanon, of the exodus of Palestinians and their plight in the camps, of the current war in neighboring Syria, of the July War in 2006 (which I also experienced), I sometimes imagine what kind of reconciliation might ever hope to undo such psychological damage.
 As is being taken up in the camps, there are currently many projects I am aware of which aim to document “witnessing” of those generations which are in the latter stretch of their days.
 These end up housed in museums, or online, yet nonetheless all voices are grouped in one place.

 And it strikes me that as a vast diverse group of individuals—adoptees, mothers, families, and communities—we have been attempting something similar.
 We document, we publish, we blog; we conference, we gather, we rematriate.
 Yet somehow our voices are still separate; separated.
 Do we ever reach a point of saturation here?
 A place of “moving on”?
-I recently went to update links at Mediarama of blogs related to adoption, and was distressed to see that many of them had ceased publishing.
+I recently went to update links at my web site of blogs related to adoption, and was distressed to see that many of them had ceased publishing.
 At first I thought the worst, that like me, writers had not found “witnessing” cathartic.
 Now I’m wondering if instead they stand as “memorials” of sorts?
 Can I hope that the authors have processed and moved forward?

 Here I’m left with more questions than answers.
 Compared to many I know, my luxury and privilege to go on about this becomes very apparent to me.
 How to 1) convey to someone who does not have this luxury or privilege the benefit of “opening up”, to witness, to reconcile?
 Or, 2) how to learn from them how to process what seems to us impossible to process, and move forward?